hema2575/Machine-Learning-Project/README.md

 # Machine-Learning-Project

-##Sites We Do Not Want To Forget About:
+!#Sites We Do Not Want To Forget About: https://www.worldweatheronline.com/developer/api/
-  https://www.worldweatheronline.com/developer/api/

   https://stackabuse.com/using-machine-learning-to-predict-the-weather-part-1/